unknownuser-ds/Student-Performance-Analysis-using-Python/README.md

-Student Performance Analysis
+# 📊 Student Performance Analysis

-Overview
+## Overview

-A beginner-level Python project using pandas to analyze student marks.
-It calculates total and average scores, finds the class topper, and ranks students.
+A beginner-level Python project using **pandas** to analyze student marks from a CSV file.
+The project calculates total and average scores, identifies the class topper, and generates a ranked list of students.

-Features
+## Features

-Reads marks from a CSV file
+- Reads student marks from a CSV file

-Calculates total & average per student
+- Calculates total and average marks per student

-Identifies the topper
+- Identifies the class topper
+- Sorts students by total marks

-Saves ranked results to a CSV
+- Saves ranked results to a new CSV file (`ranked_students.csv`)

-How to Run

-Install pandas: pip install pandas

-Run the script: python analysis.py

-Author
+## Author

-FY Data Science student | Learning Python & Data Analys
+FY Data Science student | Aspiring Machine Learning Engineer | Learning Python & Data Analysis